 By selecting this option the data from the 1. table (e.g. Projects) will be linked to many elements of the 2. table (e.g. Staff) and the other way round.

-Let's imagine you have one table "Projects" and the other one "Staff" where you keep all the info about your employees.
-You want to link those tables so that once you add a new project to your table, you can directly select which staff will be responsible for it.
+Let's imagine you have two tables - Projects and Employees.
+You want to link these tables so that when you add a new project to the table, you can directly select the employees who will be responsible for it.
 This means that many employees can be responsible for one project.
 While each employee can also be responsible for many projects at once.

 How can you do that?